PoeBlu/PYT/README.md

 This is a simple code to download YouTube videos directly to your computer!

+# Libraries

+To make the code work you need to install the __pytube__ and __pytube3__ libraries

-Warning - run cmd as administrator, otherwise the code will not work
+Warning! - Run cmd as administrator, otherwise the code will not work